lenchv/hive-driver/docs/readme.md

 ### Connection

 Connection to the database includes choosing both transport and authentication.
-By default driver works in binary mode (tcp) with NoSASL authentication.
+By default, the driver works in binary mode (TCP) with NoSASL authentication.
 To find out how your server works you should look at the *hive-site.xml* configuration.

 *hive-site.xml*
 ```xml